The Ultimate List Of Coffee Desserts: 15 Recipes That Will Blow Your Mind!

 - Just before serving, dust top of dessert with cocoa powder.

 Whether used to enhance flavour or as the main event, you can now see the versatility that coffee has when used as a dessert.
+There are even coffee candies available in the market if you want an easy coffee-flavored dessert!
 If you’re hungry for more more coffee recipes, visit this page and start creating.
 For something a little more spicy, check out our coffee cocktails recipe list here.

 - Quilter, J. (n.d.).
 Affogato: The ultimate simple dessert.
 Retrieved from https://www.jamieoliver.com/features/affogato-the-ultimate-simple-dessert/